flimflam-austin/hugo-cms-test/content/quick_reads/20200723-day-2-president-presser-on-data/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      ## For the second day, the President provided an update on the COVID-19
+      <div><h2>For the second day, the President provided an update on the
-      pandemic.

-      ## 3 Highlights To Know
+      COVID-19 pandemic.</h2><h2>3 Highlights To Know</h2></div>
     _key: 9283707896a0
   - order: 1
     useCheckmark: false
     body: >-
-      > “Nationwide, beyond the outbreak in several states, cases remain low and very stable.”
+      <div><blockquote>“Nationwide, beyond the outbreak in several states, cases

-      Pres.
+      remain low and very stable.”<br><br>Pres.
 Trump says the percentage of Americans testing positive for COVID-19 is declining and lower than in the spring.
 Meanwhile, California surpassed New York Wednesday as the state having had the most cases of COVID-19 in the nation (413,000+).
-Ohio, Minnesota & Indiana issued statewide mask mandates; the Pres. said a decision about mask requirements on federal property is coming in the next 24 hours.
+Ohio, Minnesota &amp; Indiana issued statewide mask mandates; the Pres. said a decision about mask requirements on federal property is coming in the next 24 hours.</blockquote><p><br></p></div>
     _key: 75f51e100b1a
   - order: 2
     useCheckmark: false
     body: >-
-      > “…we’re requiring increased testing of the nursing home personnel in states where you had the worst outbreaks.”
+      <div><blockquote>“…we’re requiring increased testing of the nursing home

-      Pres.
-Trump said the federal government would distribute 15,000 rapid tests to nursing homes, calling the 5-15 minute tests "very accurate."
-      *Separately,* The New England Journal of Medicine this week highlighted Congress allocating $1.5B for rapid, point-of-care COVID-19 testing with the hopes of being able to test 2% of the U.S. population, or 6 million people per day, by this fall.
+      personnel in states where you had the worst outbreaks.”</blockquote><p>Pres.
+Trump said the federal government would distribute 15,000 rapid tests to nursing homes, calling the 5-15 minute tests "very accurate." *Separately,* The New England Journal of Medicine this week highlighted Congress allocating $1.5B for rapid, point-of-care COVID-19 testing with the hopes of being able to test 2% of the U.S. population, or 6 million people per day, by this fall.</p></div>
     _key: 7f70aa1147d5
   - order: 3
     useCheckmark: false
     body: >-
-      > “Our strategy is to shelter the highest-risk Americans, while allowing younger and healthier citizens to return to work or school while being careful and very vigilant. “
+      <div><blockquote>“Our strategy is to shelter the highest-risk Americans,
+      while allowing younger and healthier citizens to return to work or school while being careful and very vigilant. “</blockquote><p>Pres.

-      Pres.
 Trump repeated that more than half U.S. COVID deaths are attributed to a group that makes up less than 1% of the U.S. population: those in nursing homes or long-term care facilities.
-The President said he is "comfortable" letting his child/grandchildren go back to school.
+The President said he is "comfortable" letting his child/grandchildren go back to school.</p></div>
     _key: 260f9748d2ce
   - order: 4
     useCheckmark: true
     body: >-
-      The President said the U.S. gov't is looking carefully at how children transmit COVID-19 and to expect more information "over the next week."
-The President said the gov't secured doses of a potential vaccine, is focusing on therapeutics, and he remains hopeful for a "cure."
+      <div><p>The President said the U.S. gov't is looking carefully at how
+      children transmit COVID-19 and to expect more information "over the next week."
+The President said the gov't secured doses of a potential vaccine, is focusing on therapeutics, and he remains hopeful for a "cure."</p><p></p></div>
     citation: VIEW SOURCES
     _key: c9aab0572db2